 The Melbourne-Sydney railway line dissects the two parcels.

-Knight Frank’s Anthony Cementon and Martin Bourke are marketing the Craigieburn site for VicRoads.
+Knight Frank’s Anthony Cementon and Martin Boueke are the agents.

-Meanwhile, closer to town, VicRoads is investigating relocating staff from its Denmark Street, Kew, headquarters, to allow that site to be redeveloped into an apartment based village.
+Meanwhile, closer to town, VicRoads is understood to be investigating relocating staff from its Denmark Street, Kew, headquarters – allowing that blue chip site to be sold and redeveloped.

 It is speculated a region – like Ballarat – could be on the radar for a major office, with a Melbourne suburb, like Box Hill, able to accommodate a smaller commercial workplace.